computerrock/sm-win-test-env/README.md

 **Destroying** the virtual machine by calling `vagrant destroy` will remove all traces of the guest machine from your system.
 It'll stop the guest machine, power it down, and remove all of the guest hard disks.

+### Network ###

+Boxes have NAT IPs in range 192.168.15.2-10.
+Consult box Vagrant file to check which IP it is set to.
+Boxes also have bridged mode networks enabled, during startup you may be asked which host network card to use for bridge.